Cushion Cut Diamonds | Guide, Proportions, L/W Ratios

 Excellent: D-E

-Cushion Cut Diamonds Clarity
+Cushion Cut Clarity

 Each buyer has unique standards for clarity and color.
 Some want a flawless diamond with no flaws, while others are perfectly comfortable with slight inclusions if they are not easily noticeable.